SuperToma/discogs-xml2elasticsearch/README.md

 # discogs-xml2elasticsearch

-This project is a importer of Discogs XMLs : https://data.discogs.com/ to Elasticsearch
+This project is a importer of Discogs XMLs : https://data.discogs.com/ into Elasticsearch

 It has been developed with Elasticsearch 6.2

 Feel free to fork & upgrade.

+## How it works :

+This will create an index for each files :

+  - artists
+  - masters
+  - releases

+## Installation :

+> npm install

+Configure server Elasticsearch with file config/config.json

-Usage :
+## Usage :

-npm run import -- -h
+> npm run import -- -h

-> discogs-xml2elasticsearch@0.1.0 import /Users/thomas/Development/discogs-xml2elasticsearch
-> node boot.js "-h"

 usage: boot.js [-h] [-v] [-d DATE] [-f {artists,masters,releases,labels}]